rajarshi1/Stock_Price_Prediction_Linear_Regression/README.md

-This repo is a test for a weekend project -
+This repo is a test for a weekend Quant project -

 Stock Price Prediction with Linear Regression
 What to do: Install yfinance, pull historical data for any stock (e.g., AAPL), create features like moving averages, and train a linear regression model with scikit-learn.